qutip/qutip-qip/doc/source/qip-qiskit.rst

     .. note::

         The pulse-level simulator does not support measurement.
 Please use :obj:`qutip.measure` to process the result manually.
+By default, all the qubits will be measured at the end of the circuit.

     .. _pulse circ: